Exam Preparation – When the Going Gets Tough

 - Make a rough plan.
 Check the calendar to know the approximate number of days you have to prepare.
 Divide your work and spread it over the time you have.
 Don’t forget to account for revision days.

 - Don’t wait for the perfect moment.
 The perfect moment for studying never comes.
-You must take your books, ditch your phone, and start ploughing through.
+You must take your books, ditch your phone, and start plowing through.

 - Get an accountability buddy.
 Make a pact with a friend from uni about when you’re both starting – that way; you can keep each other accountable.